 With his set of twelve mattress portraits, Ruscha expands upon his penchant for serial collections, like Twenty-six Gasoline Stations (1963) and Every Building on the Sunset Strip (1966).
 Ruscha photographed these mattresses on the streets of Los Angeles before extracting the forms from their backgrounds and painting them on museum board.

 I consider these paintings portraits because each mattress has a human behind it, a life that transpired on top of it.
 Stripped of fitted sheets, comforters, and the security of a bed-frame (and other trappings of domesticity), each of them were left out to whither in the world.
 Ruscha paints his mattress subjects with blank backgrounds, letting their eroded geometric forms speak for themselves.
 Taken in isolated contexts, each mattress’ distinctive destruction is highlighted in a way that conjures up the human element behind them.
 They seem to be crumbling heaps of humanity.
 A lot of things can be made into art.
 If after seeing this, it has made you think about investing in a new mattress, you could consider a leesa mattress, for high quality bedding.
 Buying a new mattress can be expensive and you want to make sure you’ve got the right one to suit you.
+With so many materials and fabrics used for mattresses nowadays, it’s hard to find the best ones for your individual needs.
+It’ll help to do your research and look at things like this noa mattress review 2020 to help make your final decision.
+Determining what’s best for you can be hard, but with so much information and reviews out there, the process can be less stressful.
 Whilst it can be difficult to search for the perfect one, it doesn’t always have to be expensive.
 You can save on Nest Mattresses to get the one for you at the right price.
 You can even compare between other mattresses to help find you the best one.
-I thought about my old mattresses—how many nights they’d spent with me, how many mistakes they held in their fibers, and wondered where they were presently.
+I thought about my old mattresses-how many nights they’d spent with me, how many mistakes they held in their fibers, and wondered where they were presently.
 Maybe on the street?

 The violence of abandonment comes through in the dismantled box-springs, broken wood slats, and shredded foam/fabrics.
 Dripped with blood and oil, tagged with graffiti, they “become not just litter in the landscape but more like scary animals,” as the artists states.
 Pastel and floral patterns are disrupted by rips, violent tears, and suspicious fluids.
 They are suggestive of human intimacy and human neglect.
 Differently askew in identical frames, each form slouches, folds upon itself, and sags in its melancholic desertion.
 Each of them were actively removed, intentionally outcast from the lives that they had cradled.
 It was a wistful sight, these crumpled up and thrown away vessels of intimacy.